 Firearm duels became popular in the eighteenth century and even more so after the adoption of what became known as the Irish Code Duello.
-The Irish Code Duello was a set of rules adopted at the Clonmel Summer Assizes in 1777 by gentlemen from the counties of Tipperary, Galway, Mayo, Sligo and Roscommon.
-These rules were deemed so important it was said that ignorance of the rules could not be pleaded and that all gentlemen needed to “keep a copy always in their pistol-cases.”
+The Irish dueling code was a set of rules adopted at the Clonmel Summer Assizes in 1777 by gentlemen from the counties of Tipperary, Galway, Mayo, Sligo and Roscommon.
+These rules were deemed so important it was said that ignorance of the rules could not be pleaded and all gentlemen needed to “keep a copy always in their pistol-cases.”

 The Irish Code Duello consisted of 25 rules.
 Here they are in their entirety:

 - Rule 1.
 The first offence requires the first apology, though the retort may have been more offensive than the insult.
 Example: A tells B he is impertinent, etc.; B retorts that he lies—yet, A must make the first apology, because he gave the first offence; and then (after one fire) B may explain away the retort by subsequent apology.

 - Rule 2.
 But if the parties would rather fight on, then, after two shots each (but in no case before), B may explain first, and A apologize afterwards.
 Note: The above rules apply to all cases of offences in retort, not of a stronger class than the example.

 - Rule 3.
 If a doubt exist who gave the first offence, the decision rests with the seconds; if they won’t decide, or can’t agree, the matter must proceed to two shots, or to a hit, if the challenger require it.